My wife often says, “To save money, you need to spend money.” I think there is some truth to her maxim.

 Today, thousands of procurement professionals are increasingly doing a lot with few resources.
 Unfortunately, this under-investment is not sustainable for a function that plays such a critical role in corporate success.

-Yet, if we look at HOW procurement organizations succeed, more investment in procurement processes and capabilities is required today so they have the appropriate technologies, data and skills tomorrow.
+Yet, if we look at HOW procurement organisations succeed, more investment in procurement processes and capabilities is required today so they have the appropriate technologies, data and skills tomorrow.

-I believe most procurement organizations struggle to effectively achieve their full potential and objectives such as cost savings due to a lack of aligning procurement processes and capabilities to business outcomes.
+I believe most procurement organisations struggle to effectively achieve their full potential and objectives such as cost savings due to a lack of aligning procurement processes and capabilities to business outcomes.

 In Ardent Partners’ latest annual State of Procurement Technology report, the analyst firm reveals that the top five technologies deployed by procurement leaders are, in order to adoption: eProcurement (64%), eSourcing (51%), Contract Repository (45%), Supplier Performance Management (44%) and Business Networks (38%).

 With most CPOs seeking cost savings, and most investing in the above-mentioned technologies, there appears to be a disconnect between current software implementation and desired business outcomes.
 This misalignment costs companies and their procurement organisations by leaving millions of potential savings on the table.